poboke/IpaExporter/README.md

 # IpaExporter
   IpaExporter is a plugin for Xcode.
-The plugin can export the IPA file from the archive in the Orgnaizer window.
+The plugin can export the IPA file from the archive in the Organizer window.

   ![image](https://github.com/poboke/IpaExporter/raw/master/Screenshots/tutorial.gif)

   If you want to export the IPA file from the archive, you can open the Organizer window, click the "Plugins" menu, and click the "Export Ipa..." sub menu.

-## Support Xcode Versions
+## Supported Xcode Versions
   - Xcode6
   - Xcode7